ndierckx/Sim-it/README.md

 Read simulation:
 -----------------------------
+Sequencing depth         = The genome coverage of the long reads (Default: 0).
+                           Besides a fixed value, the path to a sequencing depth profile obtained with samtools can be given.
-Coverage                 = The genome coverage of the long reads (Default: 0) Median length            = The average length of the reads (Default: 25000) Length range             = The range for the lengths of the reads, it will give a normal distribution around the
+Median length            = The average length of the reads (Default: 25000) Length range             = The range for the lengths of the reads, it will give a normal distribution around the
                            median length (Default: 500-150000)